Why Is My Dog Or Cat’s Urine Cortisol:Creatinine Ratio High Or Low?

 The Cortisol:Creatinine Ratio Of Your Pet’s Urine (= UC:Cr Index)

-Whereas your dog or cat’s blood levels of cortisol fluctuate during the day, its urine cortisol levels are more constant ( having had time to accumulate).
-However the varying concentration of your pet’s urine during the day make urine cortisol values difficult for your veterinarian to interpret.
-It would take many determinations throughout the day to be of much help.
-The concentration or specific gravity of your pet’s urine varies depending on the amount of water it drinks and the activity of its kidneys.
-A low urine cortisol level could just mean you pet recently consumed water.
-A high urine cortisol level could mean your pet encountered stress or exertion.
+Obtaining meaningful results regarding your dog or cat’s body cortisol level is a challenge for your veterinarian.
+That is because the amount of cortisol in your pet’s system varies from hour to hour and minute to minute depending on the pet’s level of stress, anxiety and exertion.
+A simple trip to your veterinarian’s office is likely to affect the results.
+It would take many blood cortisol determinations throughout the day to be of much help – if any.
+However, the urine in your pet’s bladder accumulated over a much longer period of time.
+Your pet’s urine also contains small amounts of cortisol that can be measured.
+The concentration (specific gravity) of your pet’s urine varies depending on the amount of water it drank and the activity of its kidneys, so just measuring its cortisol content does not tell you much.
+A low urine cortisol level could just mean your pet recently consumed water.
+A high urine cortisol level could just mean your pet was a bit dehydrated.
 Creatinine, however, is released into your pet’s urine at a much steadier rate.
-So by comparing the concentration of one to the other, your veterinarian can make more sense of the data obtained.
+So by comparing the concentration of one to the other, your veterinarian can make more sense of the data he/she obtained.

-What Conditions Could Cause My Pet’s Cortisol:Creatinine ratio to be elevated?
+What Conditions Could Cause My Pet’s Cortisol:Creatinine ratio to be High?

 You are on the Vetspace animal health website